We are committed to fulfilling our social responsibility: the environment, society and economy are the foundation of our business activities.

 Instone made a strategic decision to participate in recognized ESG ratings in order to give our stakeholders another opportunity to get information.
 With this we can communicate our progress accordingly.
 We therefore started the rating process with Sustainalytics for the first time in 2021.

 Sustainalytics is an independent, innovative service provider in the field of ESG ratings.
-In the ESG Risk Rating, we received a rating of 13.2 and are therefore classified in the “low risk” risk category.
+In the ESG Risk Rating, we received a rating of 12.0 and are therefore classified in the “low risk” risk category.
 This places Instone among the top 2% of real estate developers worldwide.
 Instone makes a clear commitment to the future improvement of the ratings as well as further ratings below.
+In future, the re-ratings will be made after the publication of the annual report.

 We are aware that there are sustainability risks throughout our entire supply chain.